-Chemistry and biochemistry students at the University of Minnesota, Morris engage in the study of a variety of topics highly relevant in today’s society.
+Chemistry and biochemistry students at the University of Minnesota, Morris engage in the study of a field of topics highly relevant in today's society.
 From environmental science and materials synthesis to computational and medicinal chemistry, a chemistry or biochemistry major is a natural bridge to a wide range of careers.

 All University of Minnesota, Morris chemistry and biochemistry courses are taught by faculty who have the highest degree in their field of specialization and who are actively involved in research with undergraduate students.